jonathanhliu21/BikeDashboardPlus/docs/pages/make_yourself.md

 3. Edit /etc/rc.local
 - Type `sudo nano /etc/rc.local`
 - Scroll down.
 Type in `bash &` on the line that is before `exit 0`. **Make sure you type it before** `exit 0` **, and you type in the ampersand (&) or the Pi will not boot.**
-- Save and exit: Press ^X (Control-X), and then Y.
+- Save and exit: Press ^X (Control-X), and then Y, then enter.

 ![rc_local_edit.png](../img/rc_local_edit.png)